Solar Radiation Measurements

 Measurement of Solar Irradiance to Calculate the UV Index

-The global solar UV index , UVI, is an internationally recognised measure primarily intended to inform the public about UV radiation health risks and sun protection.
-The UVI uses simple integer values, typically 0 to 11+, to describe the level of solar UV radiation at the Earth’s surface.
-The potential for damage to the skin and eyes increases and the time it takes for harm to occur will decrease as the UV index value increases.
+The Global Solar UV Index, or UVI, is an internationally recognised measure designed primarily to inform the public about the health risks of UV radiation and sun protection. the UVI uses simple integer values, usually 0 to 11+, to describe the level of solar UV radiation at the Earth's surface.
+The potential for damage to the skin and eyes increases, while the time for damage to occur will decrease as the UVI value increases.

 Measurement of the Total Ozone Column from Direct Solar Irradiance